rbouckaert/starbeast3/README.md

-## StarBeast3 MRCA Prior
+## Tip date sampling

-To add a prior on most-recent common ancestors (MRCA), press '+ Add Prior' at the bottom of the Priors tab, and select 'StarBeast3 MRCA Prior'.
-Do not select the standard `MRCA Prior' (because its tipsOnly setting is incompatible with multispecies coalescent models).
+Press '+ Add Prior' at the bottom of the Priors tab, and select 'StarBeast3 MRCA Prior'.
+Do not select the standard `MRCA Prior' (because its tipsOnly operators are incompatible with multispecies coalescent models).
+Then set tipsOnly=true, and make sure to enable `Use tip dates' in the Tip Dates tab with dates initialised accordingly.

-If tipsOnly=true, then make sure to enable `Use tip dates' in the Tip Dates tab, and initialise the dates accordingly.
-This will allow the estimation of the dates of old leaves in the tree, for example those informed by fossil calibration data.
+This will allow the estimation of the dates of certain leaves in the tree, for example those informed by fossil calibration data.
+This approach makes for a robust and flexible alternative to having time calibrations on the MRCA node.